- Aim of this guidance

 - Get involved

 This guidance is for individuals in England and Wales.
-It summarises the changes to the automatic disqualification rules that are happening in 2018 that relate to people being a trustee or senior manager of a charity and how they apply to people with criminal records.
+It summarises the changes to the automatic disqualification rules that happened in 2018 that relate to people being a trustee or senior manager of a charity and how they apply to people with criminal records.

 It’s designed to help individuals understand these changes and look at what steps they might need to take if they have a criminal record.